-C11 OF INDUCTION
+C12 OF INDUCTION

-- 1. The Bishop, or the Dean as his Commissary, after giving institution to any priest, shall issue directions for induction to a Vice Dean who shall thereupon induct the said priest into possession of the temporalities of the benefice. - 2.
-The Vice Dean, when he makes the induction, shall take the priest who is to be inducted by the hand and lay it upon the key or upon the ring of the church door, or if the key cannot be had and there is no ring on the door, or if the church be in ruins, upon any part of the wall of the church or churchyard, at the same time reading the words of induction, after which the priest who has been inducted shall toll the bell to make his induction public and known to the people.
+- 1. The Bishop, or the Dean as his Commissary, after giving institution to any priest, shall issue directions for induction to the Dean or to a Vice Dean, as the case may be, who shall thereupon induct the said priest into possession of the temporalities of the benefice. - 2.
+The Dean or the Vice Dean, as the case may be, when he makes the induction, shall take the priest who is to be inducted by the hand and lay it upon the key or upon the ring of the church door, or if the key cannot be had and there is no ring on the door, or if the church be in ruins, upon any part of the wall of the church or churchyard, at the same time reading the words of induction, after which the priest who has been inducted shall toll the bell to make his induction public and known to the people.

-C12 OF THE LICENSING OF MINISTERS UNDER SEAL
+C13 OF THE LICENSING OF MINISTERS UNDER SEAL

-- 1. A licence, granted by the bishop under his hand and seal to any minister to serve within his diocese, shall be in the form either:- - (a) of a general licence to preach or otherwise to minister subject to the provisions of paragraph 4 of Canon C2 in any parish or ecclesiastical district, or - (b) of a licence to perform some particular office, and a licence granted to an assistant curate may be in a form which specifies the term of years in which the licence shall have effect.
+- 1. A licence, granted by the Bishop under his hand and seal to any minister to serve within his diocese, shall be in the form either - (a) of a general licence to preach or otherwise to minister subject to the provisions of paragraph 4 of Canon C9 in any parish or Ecclesiastical District; or - (b) of a licence to perform some particular office, and a licence granted to an assistant curate may be in a form which specifies the term of years in which the licence shall have effect.